 Research Projects

 My PhD thesis examines the accessibility and inclusivity of mental health technologies, with a focus on how stigma and non-Western cultural perspectives shape engagement.
 I began with a remote interview study exploring how East Asian university students perceive and use these tools, revealing barriers related to literacy and communication.
 Building on this, I conducted participatory co-design sessions with international students, UBC counselors, and administrators, guided by an ecological model.
 Our most recent work (CSCW 2025) implemented one of the brainstormed designs: a prototype that gently scaffolds help-seeking and uses self-efficacy as an evaluative lens.
-My current project investigates how large language models can support the writing of personal mental health narratives.
+My current project investigates how large language models can support the writing of shareable mental health narratives.

 As the UX design lead on this research project at UBC’s School of Nursing, I am prototyping a mobile-assisted tool to help older adults with cancer and co-morbidities better manage their symptoms.
 Our multidisciplinary team includes researchers from Nursing and Computer Science, as well as patient partners.
 We are currently implementing a high-fidelity prototype in preparation for real-world deployment.